 If your hair gets too oily, it will start to weigh your relaxed hair down quicker.
 Keep your conditioner on standby during using the inversion method just in case you need to co-wash a couple of times.

-How to handle Hair with Braids
+Hair with Braids

 Just like you can do the inversion method any other way, you can certainly do it while you have box braids or any other type of protective style you are rocking.
 If you have a style that does not allow you to have contact with your scalp, then do not attempt to do the inversion method.